Your Fight is Our Fight $340+ Million Recovered Contact US

 At Pacific Workers’, The Lawyers for Injured Workers, we believe in every worker’s right to fair benefits through workers’ compensation after being hurt on the job.
 But insurance companies and corporations do not always see eye-to-eye with us.
 When they make life difficult for an injured worker in San Jose, we know we have to step up and fight for them, just as we would expect if the situation was the other way around.

-• Medical care: Every dollar of necessary medical care should be paid by the insurance company with no cap.
-Problems can arise, though, if the insurer tries to argue that some of the treatments you received were elective or optional, rather than required.
+• Medical Benefits: Every dollar of necessary medical care should be paid by the insurance company with no cap.
+Workers' comp covers the costs of necessary medical treatment related to a work-related injury or illness.
+This includes doctor's visits, surgeries, medications, physical therapy, and any other medical services required for recovery.
+Problems can arise if the insurer tries to argue that some of the treatments you received were elective or optional rather than required.

-• Job retraining: You can receive employment retraining courses at no cost to you if you can’t return to your previous job but can complete work in a different capacity.
+• Supplemental Job Displacement Benefit: If you cannot return to your usual job due to your injury, you can receive employment retraining courses at no cost to you if you can’t return to your previous job but can complete work in a different capacity, helping you transition to new employment.
 You might even be eligible to receive credit for certifications or educational classes that will help you begin a different career that can accommodate your disability.

 • Easy Communication